Essentials of Development

 - Organizations will be coached by an Essentials faculty member, who works with the organization from the survey prior to the first seminar through the remainder of the training, to assess and build the organization’s development process.

-- Because of the core value regarding development teams, each organization will bring three or four people to both seminar sessions: the head of your organization (e.g., Executive Director), at least one board member (the board chair is preferable) and an additional board or staff member involved in fundraising.
+- Because of the core value of development teams, each organization will bring three people to both seminar sessions: the head of your organization (e.g., Executive Director), and 2 board members, preferably including the board chair.
+If an organization has a paid development staff person, that individual is welcome to join as a fourth participant.

 - Each organization will complete its assigned work — specifically, the creation of the documents described above under Core Values and Outcomes.
 These documents will be evaluated by the Essentials faculty.